tracel-ai/burn/burn-book/src/guide/README.md

 # Guide

-This guide will go through the creation of a custom model built with Burn.
+This guide will walk you through the process of creating a custom model built with Burn.
-We will train the model on the MNIST dataset and prepare it for inference.
+We will train a simple convolutional neural network model on the MNIST dataset and prepare it for inference.

+For clarity, we sometimes omit imports in our code snippets.
+For more details, please refer to the corresponding code in the `examples/guide` directory.

 ## Key Learnings

+* Creating a projet
-* How to create neural network models.
+* Creating neural network models
+* Importing and preparing datasets
-* How to train models on data.
+* Training models on data

-All the code presented is actually available in the `guide` example.
-For clarify, we sometimes omit imports.
+* Choosing a backend
+* Using a model for inference